 She said she is at retirement age and feels it is time to step down as town administrator.
 She said she would like to keep working to some degree, but is not yet sure the capacity.

-"I still want to be out and about and have my hand in something,"
+"I still want to be out and about and have my hand in something," she told the Reformer.

 The town administrator acts as the chief administrative officer for the Board of Selectmen and reports to the board.
 Whoever serves in the position is responsible for the management and coordination of the board’s administrative activities and other departments under its control.